Juicy Vegan Lentil Loaf

 What can I use instead of buckwheat?

 Well, it is kind of our secret ingredient that makes the lentil loaf perfectly juicy and moist.
-But if you must, you probably will have success with quinoa.
+But if you must, you probably will have success with cooked quinoa.
 Both buckwheat and quinoa are pseudo-cereal grains aka seeds that behave like grains.
-We have a whole guide for gluten-free grains, flours, starches if you're interested.
+Visit our Gluten-free Flour Guide if you're interested in learning more.

 Can I use other lentils?